 Applicants who have taken courses from a recognized and accredited post-secondary institution and/or have relevant life/learning experience may also be considered for admission; refer to the Credit Transfer Centre website for details:

 All applicants must submit 3 to 5 samples of creative work that represents their interest in the field of Graphic Design.
-Samples may be created using digital or traditional media (ie; sketches, paintings, photography, graphic design work – print or digital, etc.). media.
-Work can be submitted in pdf by e-mail, regular mail, or jpeg format, or you may provide a link to an online portfolio. delivered in person.
-We accept submissions by e-mail, regular mail, or delivered in person.
-For email submissions send to the Academic Program Assistant at email@example.com.
+Samples may be created using digital or traditional media (ie; sketches, paintings, photography, graphic design work – print or digital, etc.) Work can be submitted by e-mail, in pdf or jpeg format, or you may provide a link to an online portfolio.
+We accept submissions by e-mail only.
+For email submissions send to the Academic Program Assistant at [email protected].
 Please include your name, student number and OCAS number.

 Please note, successful graduates of the Art and Design Fundamentals one-year Certificate program (Program Major: AADF) at Georgian College are exempt from this requirement.

-Contact the program coordinator to obtain additional information or to arrange a personal interview.
+Contact the program coordinator to obtain additional information.

 What career paths can I take in graphic design production?